 "Finals are there to be won but nothing is easy and we intend to go out there with all the enthusiasm in the world to achieve success."

-Cerezo refused to accept that Jose Mourinho's public arguments with a number of his players this week will affect the Blancos' morale but insists that Atleti will go into the clash at the Santiago Bernabeu with every belief they can lift the trophy.
+Cerezo refused to accept that Jose Mourinho's public arguments with a number of his players this week will affect Real Madrid's morale but insists Atleti will go into the clash at the Santiago Bernabeu with every belief they can lift the trophy.

 "That thing about fishermen profiting in an untidy river is not completely true," he added.
 "Madrid are a great team.
 We will go into the game with excitement, with a strong will and with a desire to win against Real Madrid in their own stadium."